sourceplusplus/documentation/docs/installation/windows.md

 1. Click **Download the zip file**.
    **Important:** After you've downloaded the zip file and before extracting it, make sure to open the properties for that file (right-click **Properties**) and select the `unblock` check box and then click `Ok`.

-1. Extract this folder to anywhere you want Grafana to run from.
+1. Extract this folder to anywhere you want Source++ to run from.

 1. Start Source++ by executing `spp-platform.exe`, located in the root directory, preferably from the command line.
 If you want to run Source++ as a Windows service, then download [NSSM](https://nssm.cc/).
 It is very easy to add Source++ as a Windows service using that tool.